viresh-ratnakar/exolve/README.md

 ```

 If you are embedding more than one puzzle widget in a page, you do not have to
 duplicate the first two lines (that just load the CSS and JavaScript).
+Please
+note that some blogging platforms (such as WordPress) do not let you use
+JavaScript in their basic, free plans.
+Exolve widgets like the above work fine
+in Blogger though.

 The widget options should work across devices and browsers (bug reports are
 welcome!).
 Prior to v0.84, you could not have more than one Exolve puzzle